valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

 ## Known issues

 * **Two types of process link can't be saved**
+  * Discovered in version 11.0.0
-  The 'generate document' (SmartDocuments plugin) and the 'create Portaaltaak' (Portaaltaak plugin) plugin actions can't be configured due to a broken multi-input field.
+  * The 'generate document' (SmartDocuments plugin) and the 'create Portaaltaak' (Portaaltaak plugin) plugin actions can't be configured due to a broken multi-input field.
     This has been fixed in Valtimo 11.1.
+* **Loading icon visible after completing the process**
+  * Discovered in version 11.0.0
-* **Loading icon visible after completing the process** On the case detail page, a loading icon is visible when the tasks are being retrieved from the backend.
+  * On the case detail page, a loading icon is visible when the tasks are being retrieved from the backend.
 When the process has ended, the loading icon persists.
+* **Incomplete export of permissions for a specific role**
+  * Discovered in version 11.0.0
+  * Download the export from the access control list page instead.